NCFA Membership Information

 In addition to the above benefits, NCFA member agencies receive the following:

 - Discounted CEs for agency staff

 - Invitations to participate in receiving foreign delegations and participating in discussions and meetings

-- The agency will pay annual dues of $650 per state the agency is licensed and actively placing children in.
+- The agency will pay annual dues of $750 for the first state of licensure, plus $650 per additional state the agency is licensed in.

 - The agency has been in existence and in good standing with licensed authorities for a period of at least 18 months.

 - The agency complies with state licensing and approval requirements.
 The agency reports itself to be in good standing with its state licensing department.